Installing Antennas

 - How long do the cables need to be?

-In this guide, we'll give you options and ideas to consider when answering these questions for your own RV or boat antenna installation.
+In this guide, we'll give you options and ideas to consider when answering these questions for your RV or boat antenna installation.

 Let's get started first with a quick video talking about the importance of antenna placement: